 A number of accounting estimates, as described in the relevant accounting policy notes, are impacted by the mineral reserves and resources estimates: asset carrying values, depreciation and amortization rates, development costs and provisions for restoration.

 3. NEW AND AMENDED STANDARDS ADOPTED BY THE COMPANY

-The Company adopted the following accounting standards and amendments to accounting standards, effective January 1, 2020:
+There have been no new accounting standards or amendments to accounting standards, effective January 1, 2021 which the Company has adopted.